 ^{43.} Article 11(3)(c) of the MDR.
-Some steps depend on when the Eudamed base will be operational.
+Some steps depend on when the Eudamed base is made mandatory, in accordance with the deadlines set out in article 123 of the regulation.

 - Forward to the manufacturer any request made by a competent authority of the Member State in which the authorised representative has its registered place of business for samples, or access to a device and verify that the competent authority receives the samples or is given access to the device 44: - Terminate the mandate if the manufacturer acts contrary to its obligations under this Regulation 45.